 Scilla peruviana should be grown in well-drained soil that has a sandy or gritty texture.
 The bulbs will not tolerate soil that is dense and heavy, overly moist or too rich.
 Full sun is best for flowering, but the plants will also grow in partial shade.

 Bloom time is late spring to early summer.
 The plants need moisture before, during and right after flowering.
 During the summer months, the soil should stay as dry as possible.
 The bulbs usually lose their foliage for a few months during the summer and then sprout new foliage in the fall.
 These leaves will persist through winter and spring as long as air temperatures don’t drop much below freezing.

-In the wild, the bulbs grow at or just above the soil surface.
+In the wild, scilla peruviana bulbs grow at or just above the soil surface.
 To mimic these conditions, plant the bulbs shallowly so the very tip of the bulb is right at the soil surface.
 The bulbs should be spaced about 8 to 10” apart.

-In colder areas, Scilla peruviana may be grown in containers.
+In colder areas, Scilla peruviana grows best in containers.
 Plant the bulbs shallowly and fertilize before and immediately after flowering.
-Once the foliage fades, stop watering and put the pot in a protected area where it won’t get too much rain.
+Once the foliage fades, stop watering and put the pot in a protected area where the soil will stay relatively dry.
 Bring the container indoors in the fall to protect the bulbs from cold.

-Over time, Scilla peruviana bulbs will multiply and form large clumps.
+Over time, Scilla peruviana bulbs can multiply and form large clumps.
 If flowering gradually decreases, dig and divide the bulbs in early summer to give them more room.